The photo comes from

 See the instructions for how to sign this letter campaign without running any nonfree JavaScript code--not trivial, but not hard.

-US citizens: call on your congresscritter and senators to block the corrupter's UAE bailout.
+US citizens: call on your congresscritter and senators to reject the deeper embedding of U.S.-Israeli military cooperation.

 See the instructions for how to sign this letter campaign without running any nonfree JavaScript code--not trivial, but not hard.